forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 ### Set Up
 - Make sure you are authenticated into your default org.
-You can’t use SOQL builder if authentication to default org has expired.
+You can’t use SOQL Builder if authentication to the default org has expired.
 - In VS Code, open a Salesforce DX project.
 - Authorize the org whose objects you want to query.